~ Our Mission: To ensure safeguards and enhance quality for children in out-of-home care. ~

 Post a Job Opening

 If you wish to hire a large family assistant or provider, create a free job posting.
 Your posting will automatically be deleted after 4 weeks.

-Three types of training can be found here: orientation for potential applicants as well as community-based and quality-assured annual training.
+Three types of training can be found here: information sessions for potential applicants, community-based training, and quality-assured training.

 Administration of Medication

 As a child care provider, in order to give medicine to children, Administration of Medication training is needed.
 Once you successfully pass the test, you will receive your certification.